Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab4-v2.md

 ### Task 2: Configure Azure Cognitive Search

+In this task, you'll configure Azure Cognitive Search by importing data from CosmosDB into a search index named "realestate-us-sample-index".
+You customize the index and create an indexer named "realestate-us-sample-indexer" to synchronize data.
+Finally, you verify the search functionality by querying data for "Seattle".

 1. Navigate back to the **Azure portal** tab, in Search resources, services and docs (G+/) box at the top of the portal, enter **AI Search**, and then select **AI Search** under services.

     ![](./Media/miyagi-image25.png)